All prescriptions must be issued electronically. However, the following will still be issued on a paper prescription:

 Using electronic prescriptions abroad

 With an electronic prescription, you can buy prescribed medicines also in European pharmacies that are set up to dispense medications on a foreign electronic prescription.
-At this time, medicines can be bought from Estonian pharmacies.
+At this time, medicines can be bought from Estonian and Croatian pharmacies.

 Before buying a prescribed medicine, go to My Kanta and give your consent to the release of your prescription information to pharmacies in other European countries.

 The following are not available from foreign pharmacies on an electronic prescription: